Solar Panel Cleaning in Sydney: What It Costs and Who to Hire (2025)

 Beachside suburbs within 3–5 km of the coast — Bondi, Bronte, Manly, Cronulla, Narrabeen — experience salt spray deposition.
 Salt forms an invisible hydrophobic film that reduces water shedding (meaning rain doesn’t self-clean effectively) and, over years, can corrode panel frames and mounting hardware.

-Coastal homeowners should clean at minimum twice yearly and inspect mounting hardware annually.
+According to Australian Standard AS/NZS 5033:2021, coastal homeowners should clean at minimum twice yearly and inspect mounting hardware annually to prevent accelerated degradation.

 4. Pollen Season